-As of December 31, 2019, we had net operating loss, or NOL, carryforwards of approximately \$173.6 million for federal income tax purposes, and \$94.7 million for state income tax purposes.
+As of December 31, 2020, we had net operating loss, or NOL, carryforwards of approximately \$271.1 million for federal income tax purposes, and \$200.0 million for state income tax purposes.
 The federal NOLs will be carried forward indefinitely and the state NOLs began expiring in 2019.
 Utilization of these NOLs depends on many factors, including our future income, which cannot be assured.
 Some of these NOLs could expire unused and be unavailable to offset our future income tax liabilities.
-In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change, by value, in its equity ownership by 5% stockholders over a rolling three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes to offset its post-change income may be limited.
+In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change, by value, in its equity ownership by 5% stockholders over a rolling three-year period, the corporation's ability to use its prechange NOLs and other pre-change tax attributes to offset its post-change income may be limited.
 If we determine that an ownership change has occurred and our ability to use our historical NOLs is materially limited, it could harm our future operating results by effectively increasing our future tax obligations.
 In addition, under the TCJA, federal NOLs incurred in 2018 and in future years may be carried forward indefinitely but generally may not be carried back and the deductibility of such NOLs is limited to 80% of taxable income.
 On March 27, 2020, Congress enacted the Coronavirus Aid, Relief and Economic Security Act, known as the CARES Act, which provides some relief from the limitations on the utilization of NOLs and certain other tax attributes described above.
 During the three months ended March 31, 2020, we recorded a discrete tax benefit of \$37.7 million related to the NOL carryback provisions available under the CARES Act for taxes paid in years 2013, 2014, 2015, and 2017, which we refer to as the CARES Act Tax Benefit.
-If any tax refund is received that is more than \$5.0 million in a single year, along with other civil settlements, damages awards, and tax refunds, we have agreed to pay 65% of all such amounts received to accelerate payments to the government in connection with our government settlement.
-During the three months ended September 30, 2020 we received a tax refund of \$15.7 million related to the NOL carryback provisions available under the CARES Act.
-See "Business-Legal Proceedings-Federal Investigation."
+We agreed to pay 65% of any tax refund received in excess of \$5.0 million in a single year, along with other civil settlements, damages awards, and tax refunds, to accelerate payments to the government in connection with our government settlement.
+During the year ended December 31, 2020, we received a tax refund of \$37.7 million related to the NOL carryback provisions available under the CARES Act.
+As of December 31, 2020, we had paid a total of \$37.0 million to the government in connection with our government settlements.
+See Part I, Item 3.
+"Legal Proceedings-Federal Investigations."